2023 Solar Incentives Guide for Hillside, NJ - Tax Credits & Rebates

 When does the federal solar tax credit end?

-Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
 Depending on precisely which incentives you are applying for, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money you can.
+Be sure to talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money possible.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you go over your plan with your local Hillside solar installer.
-They can help you with the plan for your project and give you an understanding of various incentives that you might or might not qualify for.
+Be sure to discuss your plan with your local Hillside solar installer.
+They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.